Measure and Probability on General Spaces

 3.1 Filtering Subsets

-Similarly for every pair of subsets \mathsf{x}_{1} \subset X and \mathsf{x}_{2} \subset X in a filtered collection the union \mathsf{x}_{1} \cup \mathsf{x}_{2} and intersection \mathsf{x}_{1} \cap \mathsf{x}_{2} should also be in the collection.
-In order to ensure closure under repeated applications of the union and intersection operators we need the union and intersection of any countably infinite sequences of subsets to also be in the filtered collection.
+Similarly, for every pair of subsets \mathsf{x}_{1} \subset X and \mathsf{x}_{2} \subset X in a filtered collection the union \mathsf{x}_{1} \cup \mathsf{x}_{2} and intersection \mathsf{x}_{1} \cap \mathsf{x}_{2} should also be in the collection.
+In order to ensure closure under repeated applications of the union and intersection operators, we also need the union and intersection of any countably infinite sequence of subsets to also be in the filtered collection.

 A \sigma-algebra is any collection of subsets that is closed under complements, countable unions, and countable intersections.
-In other words a \sigma-algebra is just any consistent filtering of the power set.
-I will use a calligraphic font to refer to \sigma-algebras so that if X is a space then \mathcal{X} \subset 2^{X} will denote a \sigma-algebra defined on that space.
+In other words, a \sigma-algebra is just any consistent filtering of the power set.
+I will use a calligraphic font to refer to \sigma-algebras, so that if X is a space then \mathcal{X} \subset 2^{X} will denote a \sigma-algebra defined on that space.

 A set equipped with a \sigma-algebra, (X, \mathcal{X}) is known as a measurable space.
 I will refer to X as the ambient set, or the ambient space if it is also equipped with additional structure.
-Similarly the elements of a \sigma-algebra are known as measurable subsets while any subsets in the power set but not in the \sigma-algebra are referred to as non-measurable subsets.
+Similarly, the elements of a distinguished \sigma-algebra are known as measurable subsets, while any subsets in the power set but not in \sigma-algebra are referred to as non-measurable subsets.

 3.2 Generating \sigma-Algebras

-Now that we’ve defined how a consistent sub-collection of subsets behaves we need to consider how to construct these \sigma-algebras in practice.
+Now that we’ve defined how a consistent sub-collection of subsets behaves, we need to consider how to construct these \sigma-algebras in practice.
 One particularly useful way to build up \sigma-algebras is to generate them by repeatedly applying the three set operations to an initial collection of subsets.

-A convenient feature of this procedure is that if we start with a collection of constructive subsets then we will always end up with a \sigma-algebra that is free of any non-constructive subsets and their pathological behaviors.
-To ensure that we don’t filter out any well-behaved subsets in the process we just have to make sure that our initial collection is sufficiently large.
+A convenient feature of this procedure is that if we start with a collection of constructive subsets then we will always end up with a \sigma-algebra that is free of any non-constructive subsets, and their pathological behaviors.
+To ensure that we don’t filter out any well-behaved subsets in the process, we just have to make sure that our initial collection is sufficiently large.

-Conveniently when working on a topological space we already have a natural collection of subsets that we can use to generate a \sigma-algebra – the defining topology itself!
+Conveniently, when working on a topological space we already have a natural collection of subsets that we can use to generate a \sigma-algebra – the defining topology itself!
 The \sigma-algebra generated by repeatedly applying all three set operations to the subsets in a topology is known as a Borel \sigma-algebra.
-In other words a Borel \sigma-algebra is the unique \sigma-algebra comprised of all of the open and closed subsets.
-If X is a topological space then I will denote the corresponding Borel \sigma-algebra by \mathcal{B}_{X}.
+In other words, a Borel \sigma-algebra is the unique \sigma-algebra comprised of all of the open and closed subsets.
+If X is a topological space, then I will denote the corresponding Borel \sigma-algebra by \mathcal{B}_{X}.

-On the the other hand the Borel \sigma-algebra derived from the topology that defines the real line filters out all of the non-constructive subsets and their undesired behaviors while keeping all of the interval subsets and the subsets that we can derive from them.
+On the other hand, the Borel \sigma-algebra derived from the topology that defines the real line filters out all of the non-constructive subsets and their undesired behaviors while keeping all of the interval subsets and the subsets that we can derive from them.
 This results in a \sigma-algebra that is strictly smaller than the full power set of the real line.

 3.3 Measurability Is Not Recursive

 A potentially counterintuitive feature of general \sigma-algebras is that the subsets of a measurable subset need not themselves be measurable.
-For example the intervals that are measurable with respect to the Borel \sigma-algebra over a real line contain many non-Borel measurable subsets.
+For example, the intervals that are measurable with respect to the Borel \sigma-algebra over a real line contain many non-Borel measurable subsets.

 This behavior doesn’t really have any practical consequence, but it can frustrate many formal proofs and derivations.
-Consequently when engaging in more technical calculations it can be helpful to expand a given \sigma-algebra so that the subsets of certain measurable subsets are always guaranteed to be measurable as well; see for example the discussions at the end of Section 4.3 and Section 5.2.
+Consequently, when engaging in more technical calculations it can be helpful to expand a given \sigma-algebra so that the subsets of certain measurable subsets are always guaranteed to be measurable as well; see for example the discussions at the end of Section 4.3 and Section 5.2.

 4 Measures and Probability Distributions

-With all of that work we are finally ready to define a theory for allocating any conserved, but not necessarily finite, quantity across a general mathematical space.
+With all of that work, we are finally ready to define a theory for allocating any conserved, but not necessarily finite, quantity across a general mathematical space.

 4.1 Formal Definitions